Hidden meaning in the Biblical Book of Proverbs

-An investigation of the origins of the Biblical Book of Proverbs and the hidden meaning in it
+An investigation of the origins of the Book of Proverbs and the hidden meaning in it

 Guest article by John Temple

 In this investigation I propose to examine the origins and esoteric meaning of the Book of Proverbs in the Old Testament.
-As in my previous investigations of the hidden wisdom in the Bible, I would like to reassure the reader that he or she will lose nothing of value by following my discourse.
-On the contrary, what I shall put before you may increase your knowledge of many different subjects, regardless of whether you are a Christian, a Pagan, or anything else under the Sun.
+As in my previous investigations of the hidden wisdom in the Bible, I would like to reassure the reader that they will lose nothing of value by following my discourse.
+On the contrary, what I shall put before my readers may increase their knowledge of many different subjects, regardless of whether they are a Christian, a Pagan, or anything else under the Sun.